DmytroShvetsDev/car-service-station/README.md

 ## Demo

-Use the following command to load prepared data from fixture to get demo access to the system:

- `python manage.py loaddata car_service_db_data.json
-`

-After loading data from fixture you can use following superuser (or create another one by yourself):
+You can use the following user to view the site

  - Login: Demo.user
  - Password: 5tgbvfr4